Basilica of the Sacred Heart of Jesus (Atlanta): Marist College

 In 1901, Pastor Gunn purchased land adjacent to the church to serve as the location for a boys' military academy operated by Sacred Heart.
 Construction on this institution, called Marist College, began in June of that year and it opened on October 2, offering a primarily high school curriculum with several college-level courses.
 These school's college courses were discontinued around 1905.
 The school building itself consisted of three stories plus a basement and there was a gymnasium on the school's campus.
 During the 1907–1908 school year, it had an enrollment of about 127 students.
 The school saw continued growth during its early years, and in 1914 it had an enrollment of 140.
 During World War I, 85 percent of the school's alumni who joined the United States Army became commissioned officers.
 According to a 1917 history book, the school was accredited by the Catholic University of America and the University of the South.
 That same year, the school established a Reserve Officers' Training Corps program.
 Between 1922 and 1933, the school operated a summer camp on Lake Rabun in Lakemont, Georgia.
 By the 1950s, the school had grown to about 225 students, and in 1957, property was purchased north of the city to create a new campus.
-In 1962, the school relocated to this new location and was renamed to Marist School.
+In 1962, the school relocated to this new location and was renamed Marist School.
 The building near the church was eventually abandoned in 1976 and was later demolished.